ablanco1950/Autoencoder_LabelPrinting/README.md

 Installation:

+The usual modules for a development environment are assumed to be installed: numpy, matplotlib, scikit-learn and tensorflow.
+Otherwise, they can be installed with a simple pip command.

 Download the project to disk and download the Roboflow dataset to the same directory.

 A folder named Label Printing Defect Version 2.v25-original-images.voc should have been created with the subfolders train, valid, and test.